Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 }
 ```

 Mainly it loads the `giftwrapper2.so` module, calls `initialize_module` within that module and pass the `register_command` as its second argument.
-After that it registers two commands `help` and `modinfo`.
+After that, it registers two commands `help` and `modinfo`.

 So probably the `wrap` command is registered by the module itself.